chrisgreg/hive/README.md

 # 🐝 Hive

-Hive is an Elixir framework for building autonomous agent pipelines with built-in validation, routing, and error handling.
-It provides a structured way to create interconnected agents that can process data, make decisions, and handle errors gracefully.
+Hive is an Elixir framework for building autonomous (optionally LLM-powered) agent pipelines with built-in validation, routing, and error handling.
+It provides a structured way to create interconnected agents that can process data, make decisions, and handle errors gracefully with or without LLM support.

 ## Features

-- 🔄 **Pipeline-based Processing**: Chain multiple agents together to create complex workflows
+- **Pipeline-based Processing**: Chain infinitely many agents together to create complex workflows
-- ✅ **Built-in Validation**: Schema-based input/output validation for each agent
+- **Built-in Validation**: Schema-based input/output validation for each agent
-- 🔁 **Automatic Retry Handling**: Configurable retry mechanisms for failed operations
+- **Automatic Retry Handling**: Configurable retry mechanisms for failed operations
-- 📝 **Comprehensive Logging**: Debug logging of pipeline execution flow
+- **Comprehensive Logging**: Debug logging of pipeline execution flow
-- 🔍 **Pipeline Tracking**: Unique IDs for tracking requests through the entire pipeline
+- **Pipeline Tracking**: Unique IDs for tracking requests through the entire pipeline
+- **LLM Integration**: Use language models for dynamic routing and processing
-- ⚡ **GenServer-based**: Ready for distributed processing
+- **GenServer-based**: Ready for distributed processing

 ## Installation